SilasMarvin/wasmind/crates/wasmind_config/README.md

 The `delegation_network_coordinator` requires other actors to function.
 Its developer declares these in its `Wasmind.toml`.

-**Important Note on Relative Paths:** When dependencies use relative paths, they are resolved from the location of the `Wasmind.toml` file declaring them.
-For actors in Rust workspaces (using the `package` field), this means paths are relative to `crates/{package}/`, not the workspace root.
+**Important Note on Relative Paths:** When dependencies use relative paths, they are resolved from the location of the `Wasmind.toml` file declaring them (i.e., relative to the actor's directory).

 **File: `/path/to/delegation_network_coordinator/Wasmind.toml`**
 ```toml